 The normal bladder capacity of a child up to 10 years old can be calculated as follows: the child’s age in years x 30 + 30.
 For adults, the bladder capacity comes down to 350 to 500 milliliters.
 When it is full, the bladder sends a signal to your brain, so you know it is time to go to the toilet.

-In a newborn baby, the bladder functions completely independently.
-When the bladder is filled to a certain capacity, the pelvic floor muscles relax and the muscle in the wall of the bladder contracts.
+Development of the bladder basically starts at birth.
+In a newborn baby the bladder functions completely independently.
+When the bladder is at a certain capacity, the pelvic floor muscles relax and the muscle in the wall of the bladder contracts.

 The baby will pee until the bladder is completely empty.
 Because a baby does not yet have control over its bladder, it urinates without regard for time or place.

 Between the first and the second year of life, the child becomes aware that the bladder fills up until it reaches a certain capacity.
 In the next step, the child learns to deal with the signals better step by step (or pee by pee).
 It will gradually become easier for the child to hold his or her pee until the right moment.

 Children 3 years and up: control & timing

 Only when the child has full control over the tightening and loosening of the sphincter can you expect control over the bladder.
 This generally happens between the second and third year and is also an important development of the bladder.